The 6 Best Dividend Trackers in 2026

 - Recommended plan: Ultimate ($6.99/month, after a 3-day free trial)

-While Snowball Analytics has a mobile app (iOS and Android), I've found it to be overly feature-rich and hard to use, and I much prefer to use the platform from a desktop browser.
+While Snowball Analytics has a mobile app (iOS and Android), there are so many features I find it a bit hard to use, so I only use it from a desktop browser.

 DivTracker shows your portfolio composition, upcoming payouts, annual income projections, and more.